ggerganov/llama.cpp/examples/main/README.md

 ## Input Prompts

-The `llama-cli` program provides several ways to interact with the LLaMA models using input prompts:
+The `jarvis-cli` program provides several ways to interact with the LLaMA models using input prompts:

 -   `--prompt PROMPT`: Provide a prompt directly as a command-line option.
 -   `--file FNAME`: Provide a file containing a prompt or multiple prompts.